Welcome to the 2017 campaign

 Throughout the month of June, COPE runs an annual pan-European campaign entitled “Not my crime, still my sentence”.
 The objectives of the campaign include:

 • Awareness-raising about the rights and needs of children affected by the imprisonment of a parent

-• Effecting policy change for these children on the local, national and European level
+• Effecting policy change for these children on the local, national and European levels

 The campaign started in 2010, without a budget, and now takes place every year carried by COPE’s members across Europe and as far away as the US, Brazil and New Zealand.

-Are you part of a public institution, national human rights institution or law enforcement agency?
-Get in touch to find out how you can support the 2016 “Not my crime, still my sentence” campaign.
+Are you part of a public institution, school, prison national human rights institution or law enforcement agency?
+Get in touch to find out how you can support the 2017 “Not my crime, still my sentence” campaign.

 Ce poste est aussi disponible en: Français